legendu-net/blog/misc/content/2016/11/json-tips/json-tips.markdown

 ## Shortcomes of JSON

-It is suggested that you avoid using the JSON format if you can!
+It is suggested that you avoid using the JSON format!
 TOML and YAML are better text-based alternatives.
 If readability is not a concern, a binary serialization format is preferred.